JarbasHiveMind/ActionRegistryDesign/README.md

 The HiveMind protocol is currently under heavy development, and design is ongoing.
-At the moment, we are looking toward a framework where most inter-device and inter-application messages will be defined by a formal message definition, corresponding to an *Action* that a HiveMind device can take.
+At the moment, we are looking toward a framework where most inter-device and inter-application messages will be defined by formal protocols, each corresponding to an *Action* that a HiveMind device can take.

+These are not as intimidating as they sound.
+They're basically just another data structure.
+If you can work with dictionaries, you can work with these.
+The biggest differences will be that order matters, and data is strictly typed.

 ## What is an Action?